 Enhances Self-Worth

-Lifting weights does more than just make your muscles stronger.
+Weight training does more than just make your muscles stronger.
 It can also make you feel better about yourself.
 Every time I push through a tough weightlifting session, I earn a little more respect for myself.

 The iron never lies; it’s heavy and hard, but when I conquer it, there’s a real sense of pride that bubbles up inside me.